port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/bitbucket/bitbucket.md

 Our Bitbucket integration makes it easy to fill the software catalog with data directly from your Bitbucket workspace, for example:

-- Map all of the resources in your Bitbucket workspace, including **repositories**, **pull requests** and other Bitbucket objects;
+- Map all of the resources in your Bitbucket workspace, including **repositories**, **pull requests** and other Bitbucket objects.
-- Watch for Bitbucket object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port;
+- Watch for Bitbucket object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
-- Manage Port entities using GitOps;
+- Manage Port entities using GitOps.
-- etc.

 ## Installation